-9. Analysis of Class 2 Driveway Approach Permit Criteria
+8. Criteria for Granting a Class 2 Driveway Approach Permit

-Because the Hearings Officer is denying the Conditional Use Permit, the Hearings Officer must also deny the Class 2 Driveway Approach Permit Applications.
-However, in case the denial of the Conditional Review Permit is appealed and reversed, the Hearings Officer will evaluate the Class 2 Driveway Approach Permit Applications.
+Because the City Council is denying the Conditional Use Permit, the Class 2 Driveway Approach Permit applications must also be denied.
+However, the City Council provides the following findings evaluating the approval criteria for a Class 2 Driveway Approach Permit.